serverless/event-gateway/README.md

 - [FDK for Node.js](https://github.com/serverless/fdk)

-## FAQ
+## Comparison

-### Event Gateway vs FaaS Providers

-The Event Gateway is NOT a FaaS platform.
-It integrates with existing FaaS providers (AWS Lambda, Google Cloud Functions, OpenWhisk Actions).
-The Event Gateway enables building large serverless architectures in a unified way across different providers.

 ### What The Event Gateway is NOT

 - it's not a replacement for message queues (no message ordering, currently weak durability guarantees only)
 - it's not a replacement for streaming platforms (no processing capability and consumers group)
 - it's not a replacement for existing service discovery solutions from the microservices world

+### Event Gateway vs FaaS Providers

+The Event Gateway is NOT a FaaS platform.
+It integrates with existing FaaS providers (AWS Lambda, Google Cloud Functions, Azure Functions, OpenWhisk Actions).
+The Event Gateway enables building large serverless architectures in a unified way across different providers.

 ## Architecture